Guest Speakers

 Presentation slide on LEED ratingsGabriella spoke on LEED certification and ratings

-To finish the guest speakers for Environmental Management and Sustainable Business Practices off, students heard from Casey Cox Kerr, who is the President of Longleaf Ridge Farms.
+To finish off the guest speakers for Environmental Management and Sustainable Business Practices, students heard from Casey Cox Kerr, who is the President of Longleaf Ridge Farms.
 Students heard of sustainable farm management practices and balancing production efficiency with environmental protection.
 Students also heard about the necessity for adaptability as the climate continues to change, leading to more frequent and powerful storms.

 Casey Cox Kerr giving her presentation via ZoomImage of Casey Cox Kerr giving her presentation